 where we have again omitted the time variable $t$ for simplicity.
 Rearranging the central equation $(*)$ in \ \circledtwo \ with all unknown $\dot X$ terms on the left-hand side gives us

 Equation \circledone is model (10.4) in \cite[ch.
 10]{ZHYLLQ20} except for a minus sign.
-In \circledthree we have a similar situation as was encountered in Section 1 with equation (\ref{errdeexpl2}) for the time-varying matrix eigenvalue equation, namely the unknown matrix derivative $\dot X$ appears as both, a left and right factor of matrix products.
-In Section 1 we switched our model and solved the time-varying matrix eigenvalue problem one eigenvector and eigenvalue pair at a time.
-If we use the Kronecker product for matrices and column vectorized matrix representations in \circledthree -- we could have done the same with equation (\ref{errdeexpl2}) of Section 1 for the complete time-varying matrix eigendata problem -- then this model can be solved directly.
-Here we continue with this model and discretized ZNN by relying on notions from static matrix theory such as Kronecker products.
-Classical matrix theory will help us to construct a discretized ZNN algorithm for finding time-varying matrix square roots.\\[1mm] For two real or complex matrices $A_{m,n}$ and $B_{r,s}$ of any sizes, the {\bf \emph{ Kronecker product}} is defined as the matrix
+In \circledthree we have a similar situation as was encountered in Section 1 with the $n$ by $n$ matrix eigenvalue equation for finding the complete time--varying matrix eigen--data.
+Here again, the unknown matrix derivative $\dot X$ appears as both a left and right factor in matrix products.
+In Section 1 we switched our model and solved the time--varying matrix eigenvalue problem one eigenvector and eigenvalue pair at a time.
+If we use the Kronecker product for matrices and column vectorized matrix representations in \circledthree -- we could have done the same in Section 1 for the complete time--varying matrix eigen--data problem -- then this model can be solved directly.
+And we can continue with the global model and discretized ZNN when relying on notions from classical matrix theory, i.e., static matrix theory helps to construct a discretized ZNN algorithm for time--varying matrix square roots.\\[1mm] For two real or complex matrices $A_{m,n}$ and $B_{r,s}$ of any size, the {\bf \emph{ Kronecker product}} is defined as the matrix

-The command {\tt kron(A,B)} in Matlab creates $A \otimes B$ for any pair of matrices.
+The command {\tt kron(A,B)} in Matlab creates $A \otimes B$ for general pairs of matrices.
 Compatibly sized Kronecker products are added entry by entry just as matrices are.
 For matrix equations a very useful property of the Kronecker product is the rule